harshvardhanarora/swiftsimplified/_posts/2022-03-22-control-flow-in-swift.md

 What this loop does is, that it keeps on adding the integer `6` to the `startNumber` till it is lower than `maxNumber`.
 Important thing to note here is that the final value of `startNumber` is `46` which is greater than the `maxNumber`.
 This happens because in the last iteration of our loop, the value of `startNumber` would have been `40` which was still lower than `maxNumber` because of which the statement inside the while loop was executed.

-If we wanted it to stop at `40`, we would need to use the break which we will look at soon.
+If we wanted it to stop at `40`, we would need to use `break`, which we will look at soon.

 ### Repeat-While